Why Students Cheat: 10 Reasons Some Teachers Ignore

 Embrace academic integrity and learn to be responsible for your deeds in college.
 If you need help with writing assignments, there are tons of free and legal resources online to get it: social media groups share tips, writing forums assist with research, online libriries and Q&A websites help with resources, etc.

 The good news is, you can handle it!

-In 2018, teachers are skilled and tech-savvy enough to enhance the quality of education in their institutions.
+In 2023 on its way, teachers are skilled and tech-savvy enough to understand why students cheat and enhance the quality of education in their institutions.
 Up-dated instruments, more study time spent on building productive relationships with your mentees, emotional intelligence as a must-develop skill in college – and a plagiarism-free academic world won’t look like a never-never land anymore.